kchapelier/BNDL/README.md

 # BNDL

-BNDL is an experimental file format for bundling assets files (images, 3D models, ...) as binary bundle for consumption in JavaScript applications.
+BNDL is an experimental file format for bundling arbitrary files (images, 3D models, ...) as binary bundle for consumption in JavaScript applications.

 ## Notes